For Professionals & Scholars

 We apply “primary sources first” across both domains, and we do not relax that standard for convenience.

-We prioritize foundational texts (the originating authors of a model, for example, Jung’s Collected Works) to establish the original structural intent.
+We prioritize foundational texts to establish original structural intent, for example Jung’s Collected Works.
 We then integrate disciplined later analysis by trusted successors when it adds structural clarity unavailable at the time of origin.
-We distinguish explicitly between the architect’s original map and later additions.
+We explicitly distinguish the architect’s original map from subsequent additions.

-We rely strictly on the Noble Qur’an and authenticated Sunnah for revelatory resonance (from trusted primary compilations and authentication standards, cited with care).
-Where psychological nuances are not explicitly named in the tradition, we apply a minimum standard of non-contradiction: verifying that a descriptive concept does not oppose any known Qur’anic Ayah or authenticated Hadith, and we treat it as map-language rather than a revealed category.
+We rely strictly on the Noble Qur’an and authentic Sunnah for revelatory resonance (from trusted primary compilations and authentication standards, cited with care).
+Where a psychological nuance is not explicitly named in the tradition, we apply a minimum standard of non-contradiction: verifying that a descriptive concept does not contradict any known Qur’anic Ayah or authentic Hadith, and we treat it as map-language rather than a revealed category.

 Category discipline

-Psychological constructs remain descriptive aids; they are not treated as revealed categories (such as Rūḥ or Qalb).
+Psychological constructs remain descriptive aids; they are not treated as revealed categories such as Rūḥ (soul), Qalb (spiritual heart), or Nafs.

 Resolution of divergence